gartfr/QualcommLTE/README.md

 snmpwalk -v2c -c <comm> <IP> .1.3.6.1.4.1.8072.1.3.2.3.1.2
 ```

-Then I had to create a specifi plugin for Munin to poll for these specific OIDs.
+Then I had to create a specific plugin for Munin to poll for these new OIDs.
+The file should be placed here :
+`/usr/share/munin/plugins/snmp__opi_extend`
+Then `ln` it as a usual plugin.